spicata/spicata-and-11ty/notes/Hyperlink Styling.md

 	color: white;
 }
 ```
 Pretty simple.
 For choosing the colour, I just got one accent colour and another colour that was somewhat similar to the colour of the text, but different enough.
-That's about it.
+That's about it.0